CharlieSaid/wargame/readme.md

  - data.sql: Inserts starting data.
  - rebuild.sql: Runs cleanup.sql and then schema.sql.
 Then runs data.sql.
 This basically resets the database.
 NOTE that it restores the data to whatever data.sql inserts.
 Manually inserted data would get deleted.

+Render:
+Render is on a free tier, meaning that services get put on the back burner after 15 minutes.
+If they are loaded in this state, there may be a minute of waiting first.